sunnyvale-academy/SNY.OSS.DCK.01.01.00/labs/03-Docker_image_sharing/README.md

 Login Succeeded
 ```

 Tag your image.
-Before the image name, you have to put your docker account as a prefix
+Before the image name, you have to put your docker account as a prefix (in this case, dennydgl1)

 ```console
 vagrant@docker-vm:~$ docker tag friendlyhello:1.0 dennydgl1/friendlyhello:1.0